 Colombia had to back out in 1982 due to economic challenges.
-As Spain had hosted the previous World Cup, no European hosts were eligible.
+No European hosts were eligible as Spain had hosted the previous World Cup.
 In 1983, Mexico was chosen to be the first country to host multiple World Cups.

-The host of each World Cup is voted on by FIFA’s Congress through a ballot system.
+FIFA’s Congress votes on the host of each World Cup through a ballot system.
 Hosts are usually chosen around 7 years before the tournament takes place.

 Mexico Soccer Vs. USA Soccer

-As neighboring countries, there is a long-running rivalry between Mexico and the US when it comes to soccer.
+As neighboring countries, there is a long-running rivalry between Mexico and the US regarding soccer.

 Since their first meeting at Estadio Azteca in 1934, the sides have played each other 73 times.

-These games draw in a lot of attention from fans and media.
-Multiple games in Estadio Azteca were attended by crowds of over 100,000 people.
+These games draw a lot of attention from fans and the media.
+Crowds of over 100,000 people attended multiple games in Estadio Azteca.
 Crowds of over 90,000 attended games on US soil in the Rose Bowl.